Lightweight Distributed Gaussian Process Regression for Online Machine Learning: Problem Statement

-We assume there is a unique observation on each input.
-It can be easily achieved by removing repetitive observations. \begin{assumption} (Non-repetitive Sampling).
-It holds that $\mathbf{z}^{[i]}(t)=\mathbf{z}^{[i]}(s)$ if and only if $t=s$.$ \blacksquare$ \end{assumption}

-\emph{Problem Statement.} The objective of this paper is to design a distributed algorithm for the agents to learn the common latent function $\eta$ via streaming data $\{y^{[i]}(t), \mathbf{z}^{[i]}(t)\}_{t\geqslant 1}$.
+\emph{Problem Statement.} The objective of this paper is to design a distributed algorithm for the agents to learn the common static latent function $\eta$ via streaming data $\{y^{[i]}(t), \bm{z}^{[i]}(t)\}_{t\geqslant 1}$.
 The challenges of the problem stem from the fact that the training dataset is monotonically expanding due to incremental sampling while the agents have limited resources in communication, computation and memory.

 The followings are examples of potential applications of this formulation.
-One example can be a group of mobile robots deployed in a vast open area to collaboratively monitor a signal, such as temperature or wind field.
-An example is presented in Section \ref{sec:simulation}.
-Another example includes the learning of the dynamic model of a moving target using a network of static sensors \cite{XZ-MZ:IROS20}, where each sensor wants to obtain knowledge of the target outside its sensing range.
+One example can be a group of mobile robots deployed in a vast open area to collaboratively monitor a static signal, such as temperature or wind field (see the case study in Section \ref{sec:simulation}).
+Other examples includes the learning of the dynamics of a moving target using a network of static sensors \cite{XZ-MZ:IROS20}.
+In addition to robotic applications, this formulation also applies to profit predictions in marketing and wheat crop prediction \cite{gyorfi2002distribution}.